"Excuse me…"

 "…!"

-Milleia's eyes filled with tears at those cutting words.
+Milleia's eyes welled up with tears hearing his cutting words.

-If I didn't have emotional armor against girls like her, I would have wanted to run over and hug her on the spot.
+If I didn't have emotional armor against girls like her, I might have ran over and hugged her on the spot.
 With tears streaming down her pretty, innocent face, she instantly drew the sympathy of every decent guy watching.

 "W-Why do you despise us so much…?
 What have we done wrong…?"
 She asked, wiping her tears with the sleeve of her blazer.